 Therefore, while some IoT device manufacturers go down the custom build route, most opt for the second option: an off the shelf IoT application enabled platform (AEP).

-An AEP is a self contained IoT environment that can be utilised by developers to easily build and deploy IoT products and services.
+An AEP is a self-contained IoT environment that developers can utilize to build and deploy IoT products and services quickly.

 - Azure IoT